-Through the generosity of Eric Jewell's family, the Eric J. Jewell Award page is dedicated as the take-off point for telling his story and for offering financial support to Australian youth, and specifically to Australian Air Force Cadets (AAFC).
+Through the generosity of Eric Jewell's family, the Eric J. Jewell Award page is dedicated to telling his story and to offer financial support to Australian youth, and specifically to Australian Air Force Cadets (AAFC).

 Commanding Officers of AAFC squadrons can apply for support (for Projects, or Activities, or to assist cadets) via the submission process detailed further below.
-Submission period is 26 April 2021 to 25 April 2022, with selection and announcement of the Award recipient for 2022 by the end of June 2022.
+Submission period is 26 April 2023 to 25 April 2024, with selection and announcement of the Award recipient/s for 2024 by June/July 2024.

 Flying Officer (FLGOFF) Eric John Jewell (RAAF Service no. 410161) was second pilot in the Vickers Wellington aircraft with 458 Squadron.
 His life story is outlined on the Servicemen’s Stories page.